 I: What is the aim?

-A: To produce questions through diagrammatic reflections about being mortal.
+A: To produce questions through diagrammatic reflections about being mortal and how the dead body gives life through nature.
 For years I have been exploring through my work the chain of natural reactions from which the dead body transmutes into nature in contrast to the Jewish-Catholic burial processes.
 I hope this work adds to a broader conversation about what it means to be human and about the compassion in mass graves burial practices.”

 “The degradation of archaeological bones is influenced by many variables.
 The bone material itself is a composite of both organic and inorganic components, and their degradation depends on processes occurring both before and after burial and on both intrinsic bone characteristics as well as extrinsic environmental parameters.
 In this study, we attempt to quantify the effect of some of the variables using a novel approach that includes detailed monitoring of the burial environment combined with respirometry studies of bone material from five archaeological sites in West Greenland.
 First, we compare the state of preservation of excavated bone material with the current burial environment, including the soil pH, thawing degree days, soil porosity and soil moisture.
 Secondly, we investigate the oxic degradation of collected bone samples through respirometry and quantify the effects of temperature and humidity on the oxidation rate of individual bones.
 Finally, we discuss how the oxidation rate is influenced by intrinsic bone parameters.
 Some of the main conclusions are: